-For detailed office uses the same process has been followed for call centres, business parks and serviced office whilst office headquarters are assumed to follow the general employment land density.
-As the guidance does not provide densities for R&D, science parks and small businesses uses these are assumed to follow the original densities from the 2001 guide.
-An alternative could be to use the B1c density, given the earlier employment land density guide showed densities for these uses similar to light industry.
+For detailed office uses, the same process has been followed for call centres, whilst office headquarters are assumed to follow the general employment land density.
+As the guidance does not provide densities for science parks and small business units, these, and tech/R&D, are assumed to follow the original densities from the 2001 guide.
+An alternative could be to use the B1b R&D space density from the 2015 guide, which is similar to the B1c light industry density.
 However, this would result in an overall density of around 60m2, which seems very high when compared to the 2001 densities and is very close to the warehousing density.